GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 ## Locate the logs {: #locate_logs }

 Extensions are made of many different components, and these components have individual responsibilities.
-Download a broken extension [here][2] to begin locating error logs for different extension components.
+Download a broken extension [here TBD][gh-broken-color] to begin locating error logs for different extension components.

 ### Background script {: #debug_bg }